-This activity center has a really unique design that makes it ideal for small spaces.
-It consists of a smaller, round activity table containing different sensory activities.
-A detachable chair connects to the table when you need it, or it can be removed for areas that don’t have space.
+This activity center’s unique design makes it ideal for small spaces.
+It consists of a smaller round activity table containing different sensory activities.
+You can connect the detachable chair to the table when needed or remove it for areas that don’t have space.

-Once your child can safely sit by themselves, you can begin to put them in the movable chair.
+Once your child can safely sit unsupported, you can begin to put them in the movable chair.
 The chair attaches to the table and is able to follow a track around the entire table.
-This will give them the opportunity to control which activity they play with.
+This will allow them to control which activity they play with.

 Once your child can stand and cruise alone, you can take the chair away.
 The table will act as a standalone activity center.
 You can also pull it up to existing chairs in the home, allowing you to save space.

-- Provides a variety of toys designed to touch, hear, and see.
+- Provides a variety of toys designed for touch, hearing, and sight.

-- Can be used on carpet or hardwood floors.
+- You can use it on carpet or hardwood floors.

 - Plastic material makes it easy to clean.

-- Not designed for newborns or babies that cannot sit unaided.
+- Not designed for newborns or babies who cannot sit unaided.

 Best Activity Center Mat

 This activity mat has a lot of great options for babies who don’t want to sit in a chair.
-The mat itself is covered with scenery, allowing you to start pointing out things to your child and encouraging language development.
+The extra-large, cushy mat has a sweet animal print, allowing you to start pointing out things to your child and encouraging language development.
 And because it has more space than most activity mats, it’s a great option for twins.

-There are two bars that cross and give your baby something to look at while lying on the mat.
-The bars can hold various ring toys that you can move around and watch as your baby tries to grab them.
+Two padded bars cross overhead, givivg your baby something to look at while lying on the mat.
+The bars hold various ring toys you can move around and watch as your baby tries to grab them.
 Our little ones especially loved the detachable touch-safe mirror and soft, crinkly book toy.

-The mat is machine washable, and the bars are detachable.
-Once your baby is able to sit up comfortably by themselves, this option gives them more room.
-At that point, you can lay the mat down and place other toys on it, to encourage touch and play.
+The mat is machine washable.
+And once your baby can sit up comfortably without help, you can detach the bars to give them more room.
+At that point, you can place other toys on the mat to encourage touch and play.